 Here are some creative variations of this gluten-free meringue cupcake:

-- Orange-Raspberry Meringue Cupcakes with Almond
+- Orange-raspberry Meringue Cupcakes with Almond

 - Replace blackberries and lemon with raspberries and orange.